WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 ```
 ⚠️ THESE ARE NOT ALL COMMANDS.
 DISKPART COMMANDS VARY A LOT, SO THESE ARE SOME ROUGH INSTRUCTIONS.
-ACTUAL COMMANDS START WITH AN HASHTAG (which you'll need to remove)
+ACTUAL COMMANDS START WITH AN HASHTAG (which you will need to remove)
 YOU DO NOT HAVE TO USE Y or X, THEY ONLY NEED TO BE FREE LETTERS.
 IF LETTERS DONT ASSIGN FINE, USE ANOTHER ONE.
 IF ONE PARTITION IS ALREADY ASSIGNED, YOU ALSO DO NOT NEED TO ASSIGN IT AGAIN IF YOU DONT WANT TO.